packit/research/deprecation/README.md

 - `Deprecated` PyPI package is used for deprecation
 - annotate deprecated functions with `@depracted` decorator, optionally with message
-- functions will be removed after 6 months from the release in which they were marked as deprecated
+- functions will be removed in the 5th release after the release in which they were deprecated

 ## Choice of library